Russia travel guide

 Restricted military areas

-Photography is not permitted at any military, secure or official sites (including airports).
+Photography is illegal at any military, secure or official sites, including airports.
 There may not be warning signs in locations where photography is banned.
 You could be detained or arrested if you break the law.

 Using drones

-Due to current military activities, some regions have prohibited the use of all drones.
+Due to current military activities, it is illegal to use drones in some regions.
 Check restrictions with the local authorities.

 You must get permission from the Russian aviation authority (in Russian) before using any unmanned aircraft systems (drones) in Russian airspace.
 You must tell them the flight route at least 24 hours in advance and keep in regular contact with them before and during the flight.
-You will be fined if you do not comply.
+You will get a fine if you do not comply.

 Cybersecurity laws

-There are increasing restrictions to limit accessibility and content posted on the internet, including social media platforms.
+There are increasing restrictions to limit access to content posted on the internet, including social media platforms.
 Meta (Facebook and Instagram), Twitter and LinkedIn are blocked in Russia.
 Access to other websites can be unreliable.

 More information is available from the Federal Service for Surveillance of Communications, Information Technology and Mass Media (in Russian).